tulibraries/aggregator_mdx/README.md

 - `xsl`: the XSLT document you want to apply to the XML;
 - `o`: the output document where the resulting XML is written.

-### Running Schematron

-WIP.
-Requires a bit more work.

 ### Writing XSpec Unit Tests